 Plans of Study

 The sample one-year plan of study found below is restricted to students who are not working professionals.
-Students who are working professionals may choose from two-, three- and four-year plans of study.
+Students who are working professionals enrolled in the online+ degree will engage a two-year plan of study.
 For more information, contact the department.

 Plan of Study Grid